Is Medicare Advantage Right For Me?

 Medicare Advantage is a part of Medicare that offers an alternative to Original Medicare (Part A and B) plans.
-These plans, also known as Medicare Part C, combine Medicare Part A and Part B coverage as well as provide the opportunity to possibly add additional coverage, creating more complete health coverage for Medicare beneficiaries.
+These plans, also known as Medicare Part C, combine Medicare Part A and Part B coverage and provide the opportunity to add additional coverage, creating better healthcare coverage for Medicare beneficiaries.

 Should you sign up for a Medicare Advantage plan?
-Well, the answer relies on the type of coverage you’re looking for.
+Well, the answer depends on the type of coverage you need.
 So, let’s take a closer look at the advantages and disadvantages of Medicare Advantage so you can make a more informed decision.

 Advantages of Medicare Advantage Plans